reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 </html>
 ```

-These APIs can be used to make initial page loads optimized for instance by moving discovery of additional resources like fonts out of stylesheet loading

-These APIs can be used to make client updates faster for instance by prefetching a list of resources used by an anticipated navigation and then eagerly preloading those resources on click or even on hover.
+These APIs can be used to optimize initial page loads by moving discovery of additional resources like fonts out of stylesheet loading.
+They can also make client updates faster by prefetching a list of resources used by an anticipated navigation and then eagerly preloading those resources on click or even on hover.

 For more details see [Resource Preloading APIs](/reference/react-dom#resource-preloading-apis).